 - Once all of the doughnuts are fried, let them cool completely before filling them.

-- In a medium bowl, whisk together the yolks, egg, cornstarch, and ¼ cup of sugar.
-In a medium saucepan, combine the milk, remaining ¼ cup sugar, and salt.
+- In a medium bowl, whisk together the egg yolks, whole egg, corn starch, and 1.75 oz (1/4 cup) of granulated sugar.
+In a medium saucepan, combine the milk, remaining 1.75 oz (1/4 cup) of granulated sugar, and salt.
 Heat the milk over a medium burner until it just starts to boil.
 Start whisking the egg mixture, and while you’re whisking, drizzle a little hot milk into the eggs.
 Continue to whisk and drizzle until you’ve added about half of the milk.
 Switch to whisking the milk, then pour the eggs into the milk mixture while whisking.

 - Return the pan to the burner and heat the cream, whisking constantly.
 Use a rubber spatula to periodically scrape the bottom of the pan so it doesn’t scorch.
-Cook until the pastry cream thickens and starts a very gently bubbling, then cook for 1-2 minutes longer.
-Remove the pan from the heat and whisk in the vanilla bean paste or extract, and butter.
+Cook until the pastry cream thickens and starts bubbling very gently.
+Then cook for 1-2 minutes longer.
+Remove the pan from the heat and whisk in the vanilla bean paste or extract, and unsalted butter.

 - Pour the cream through a wire mesh strainer into a bowl.
 It will be somewhat thick, so use a spatula to help work it through, straining out any clumps of egg that have developed.
 Press a layer of cling wrap directly on top of the pastry cream, and let it cool to room temperature.
 Once at room temperature, refrigerate it until it’s cold, at least 2 hours.